molepi/Molecular-Data-Science/README.md

 #### Evaluation ####

-For individual evaluation of students, the module coordinators of the first 2 weeks will judge the following: participation in the (paper) discussions answers to the questions in the practicals
+For individual evaluation of students, the module coordinators of the first 2 weeks will judge the following:

+- participation in the (paper) discussions
+- answers to the questions in the practicals

-The module coordinators of the third week will judge the following Written project proposal
+The module coordinators of the third week will judge the following:

+- written project proposal
-Oral project defense
+- oral project defense

 Overall the evaluation will be a score between 0-10 composed of a weighted average of the different modules.

+## PART 1 Acquiring knowledge and skills ##

+Knowledge with respect to complex diseases and the different study designs available to investigate.
+In the practicals students will acquire skills (bioinformatic and statistical tools) how large datasets of genetic, gene expression and phenotypic data are analysed for pattern recognition in the data and to match results with existing biological information and to form new hypotheses.

 # Monday June 19 (Location J1-82/building 1, LUMC) #